 Example 1

-Let's see the simple example to demonstrate the use of partialsortcopy:
+Let's explore a basic example to showcase the functionality of partialsortcopy:

 #include <iostream> // std::cout